 Dwight is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dwight is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Dwight who work in sales jobs (9.74%), office and administrative support (7.89%), and teaching (7.27%).
+Overall, Dwight is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Dwight who work in office and administrative support (12.32%), management occupations (10.26%), and sales jobs (9.68%).

 The people who call Dwight home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dwight residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dwight include Irish, English, Danish, and Italian.
+The greatest number of Dwight residents report their race to be White, followed by Asian.
+Important ancestries of people in Dwight include Irish, Danish, English, and Italian.

 The most common language spoken in Dwight is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Polish.